 These fields are managed in Urbanise and do not sync across.

-You may assign a Request State or Admin in Conpago for internal tracking, but these values do not flow into Urbanise.
+You may assign a Priority or assign an Admin in Conpago for internal tracking, but these values do not flow into Urbanise.

 Internal village jobs